saeed-sufi/travel-agency/README.md

 * If you need to put a semi-transparent layer on an image, after setting the `background-image` to use the image, apply `linear-gradient` for setting a transparent color on the image.

+* An element should be `position: relative` so that the `z-index` property is acknowledged by the browser.

+* To change `background-color` from a real color to its default, `background-color: transparent`.

 ## Javascript

 * An `object` is an entity that has data and behaviour (nouns and verbs).